sgmurphy/wordpress-plugins/mailpoet/readme.txt

 == Changelog ==

-= 5.0.1 - 2024-08-23 =
+= 5.0.2 - 2024-08-26 =
-* Fixed: incorrect date in the scheduling calendar on the send page.
+* Added: Ukrainian translations;
+* Improved: error messages in automations;
+* Changed: human and machine opens are merged by default, old behavior can be restored in settings.

 [See the changelog for all versions.](https://github.com/mailpoet/mailpoet/blob/trunk/mailpoet/CHANGELOG.md)